publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch21/schII/m__us_usc_t19_s3333.md

     (d) __Elimination of drawback for fees under__  __[__  __section 624 of title 7__  __][/us/usc/t7/s624]__

-    Notwithstanding any other provision of law, the Secretary of the Treasury may not, on condition of export, refund or reduce a fee applied pursuant to [section 624 of title 7][/us/usc/t7/s624] with respect to goods included under subsection (a) of this section that are exported to—
+    Notwithstanding any other provision of law, the Secretary of the Treasury may not, on condition of export, refund or reduce a fee applied pursuant to [section 624 of title 7][/us/usc/t7/s624] with respect to goods included under subsection (a) that are exported to—

         (1) Canada after December 31, 1995, for so long as it is a NAFTA country; or